selvanandhini04/PRODIGY_ML_01/README.md

 ## Results

 The notebook outputs the Mean Squared Error (MSE) and R-squared (R²) score for the model.
 The predictions for the test set are saved to `predictions.csv`.

----

-You can customize this README content further based on any additional information or specific instructions you want to include.
-Let me know if there's anything else you need!